 The original aircraft-based military unit that was formed and eventually became known as the Flying Tigers stemmed from an organization called the American Volunteer Group, or the A.V.G., given the name "Flying Tigers" basically by and through the press somewhat after the fact.
 The A.V.G. wasn't an American military machine at all, but actually part of Chiang Kai-shek's Nationalist Chinese Air Force, put into place to counteract the Japanese invasion of China after the Japanese had all but decimated the Chinese Air Force.
 American air-veteran Gen. Claire L. Chennault was hand-picked by Chiang Kai-shek to reconstitute what was left of his air force.
 To do so Chennault needed pilots and planes to intercept and stop the Japanese heavy bombers that were devastating the whole of the country as well as eliminate their fighter escorts.
 Chennault was able to put his hands on nearly 100 brand new Curtiss Wright P-40s said to still be in crates redirected to China that had been designated for use by some other country and some other purpose.
 The thing is, once he had the planes he didn't have anybody capable or able to fly them.

 A program was designed and put into place to hire experienced and trained American pilots, preferably on current active military duty, ensuring a certain already established set of standards in quality as well as falling within a certain age-group bracket and being physically fit.
 It was arranged so Army Air Force, Navy and Marine pilots could resign their commissions and after being hired by their employer of record, the Central Aircraft Manufacturing Company (CAMCO), a company that was initially established to teach the Chinese how to build airplanes, become members of the A.V.G.
 So too, when their contract was over they could return to their previous military positions without any adverse affect on their rank or stature.
+Or so they were told.

 Below is the second page of a seven page illustrated story published in Real Heroes, No. 7, November 1942 titled "Chennault and his Flying Tigers," linked below.
 In it you can see Chennault is depicted as going around to various air fields in an attempt to recruit pilots.
 One of the guys says, "What do you think leatherneck --- how about joining up the the American Volunteer Group?"
 Leatherneck of course referring to a U.S. Marine with the American Volunteer Group being the Flying Tigers.
 Then the story goes on to say that in the summer of 1941 young men from America began arriving in the Far East as "tourists."
 Other Americans came as "artists."
 Soon scores of American "tourists," "acrobats," and "artists" began to report to General Chennault's training center.
 Even Greg Boyington, arriving late to the group resigned his commission with the Marines.
 Scott did none of that: